 Want to find out if the Spiritual Guide, Teacher, or Guru you like, want, or have selected is right for you --- or if the one you already have can cut it or meet spiritual leader guidelines?
 See:

 SPIRITUAL GUIDES: PASS OR FAIL?

-As for myself, in what I feel is a close analogy, the following by W. Somerset Maugham as found in his novel The Razor's Edge writing about the American spiritual traveler Larry Darrell as he sought and reached Enlightenment during the post war period:
+As for myself, in what I feel is a close analogy, the following by British author and playwright W. Somerset Maugham as found in his novel The Razor's Edge writing about the American spiritual traveler Larry Darrell as he sought and reached Enlightenment during the post war period:

 "He has no desire for fame.
 To become anything of a public figure would be deeply distasteful to him; and so it may be that he is satisfied to lead his chosen life and be no more than just himself.
 He is too modest to set himself up as an example to others; but it may be he thinks that a few uncertain souls, drawn to him like moths to a candle, will be brought in time to share his own glowing belief that ultimate satisfaction can only be found in the life of the spirit, and that by himself following with selflessness and renunciation the path of perfection he will serve as well as if he wrote books or addressed multitudes."

 ENLIGHTENED INDIVIDUALS I'VE MET